- Christmas in Rhode Island 🎄 10 Festive Events, Towns & Things to Do (2023) - November 20, 2023

-I’d be here forever if I had to list every great thing to do in Rhode Island.
+I’d be here forever if I had to list every single one of the great things to do in Rhode Island.
 You name it, the Ocean State has it.
 A classy jazz brunch, killer sunset views, mouth-watering seafood and miles of beautiful rugged coastline?
 Keep on reading!
-I’ve done my best to try and narrow it down to 50 great things you can do in this fabulous state I get to call home.
+I’ve done my best to try and narrow it down to 50+ great things you can do in this fabulous state I get to call home.

 Visit the Roger Williams Park & Zoo